 Enterprise companies, especially larger ones, often assign their developers to dev teams.
 These teams work together to build features and fix bugs.
-At Epicodus, you will work with an assigned team every week (known as a dev team) and pair with someone new from that team every day in class.
+At Epicodus, full-time students will work with an assigned team every week (known as a dev team) and pair with someone new from that team every day in class.
 At the start of every course section, you will be assigned a new dev team.

 A dev team consists of 6-10 Epicodus students from the same class.
 Your dev team will meet together every morning and at the end of the day.
 While you will work with your dev team Monday through Thursday, you will be working on your own each Friday when you will be expected to complete an independent project.

 Daily team meetings are a very common — and important — part of a developer's workflow.
 At tech companies, a standup usually consists of a brief group check-in at the beginning of the day.
 Your group standup will be brief - just like real tech standups.
 Group standup should ideally be under 10 minutes so that you can get into pairs and get to coding.